 Ken Leachman, a homeowner who lives in the northern Columbus, OH, suburb of Worthington, has a home office in his basement.
 As he began to work one day after a few days of springtime rain, he noticed a musty smell in the basement.
 While investigating the source, he found water in the partial crawl space adjacent to the basement’s laundry room area.
 This area also had moist insulation on the walls and plastic liner on the floor that was beginning to fail.

 Ken knew he could count on Ohio Basement Authority to help him remedy the problematic area and create a healthier home because of his knowledge about our company through his daughter Sarah who formerly worked in our production department.

-While the crawl space in Ken’s home was unhealthy, there are many more crawl spaces in worse condition that inspectors like Brendan have seen.
+While the crawl space in Ken’s home was unhealthy, there are many more crawl spaces in worse condition that our inspectors have seen.
 Our team of highly trained, experienced and certified inspectors and installation crews are not afraid to venture into these nasty areas of homes.
 We are willing to do whatever it takes in order for our customers to have healthier and safer places to live.